 Conservation / Management

 The continuing loss of native, undisturbed prairie is the greatest threat to this plant.
 Some sites that formerly harbored A. plantagineum have been plowed quite recently.
-Other major threats include livestock grazing, which should be excluded entirely from known locations of plants, and mowing for wild hay, which could be done safely but no more often than once every three years.
 Herbicide drift from neighboring farm fields is a potential threat.
-Prescribed fire may be beneficial, but only if carefully timed.
-It should be confined to the dormant season in early spring.
+Prescribed fire may be beneficial but only if carefully timed; it should be confined to the dormant season in early spring.
 Increased herbicide use by railroads for right-of-way management is an emerging threat.

 Conservation Efforts in Minnesota

 Several populations of this species occur on public land and are adequately protected from land conversion.
 However, these populations need careful management to persist, and could suffer if conditions within their habitats deteriorate.

 Great Plains Flora Association.
 1986.
 Flora of the Great Plains.
 University Press of Kansas, Lawrence, Kansas.
 1,402 pp.

 Voss, E. G. 1996.
 Michigan Flora.
 Part III: Dicots (Pyrolaceae-Compositae).
 Cranbrook Institute of Science Bulletin 61 and University of Michigan Herbarium, Ann Arbor, Michigan.
 622 pp.